mayonezu216/Awesome-PU-learning/README.md

    - Yu-Guan Hsieh, Gang Niu, Masashi Sugiyama.
 ICML 2019.
    - Keywords: Weighting algorithm, biased negative data, positive-unlabeled (PU) learning.
    - <details><summary>Digest</summary> This paper studies a novel classification framework which incorporates such biased N (bN) data in PU learning.
 We provide a method based on empirical risk minimization to address this PUbN classification problem.
 Our approach can be regarded as a novel example-weighting algorithm, with the weight of each example computed through a preliminary step that draws inspiration from PU learning.
 We also derive an estimation error bound for the proposed method.

+- Beyond the Selected Completely at Random Assumption for Learning from Positive and Unlabeled Data.[[paper]](https://link.springer.com/content/pdf/10.1007/978-3-030-46147-8.pdf?pdf=button)
+  - Jessa Bekker, Pieter Robberechts & Jesse Davis.
+ECML PKDD 2019.
+  - Keywords: PU learning, Unlabeled data, Classification.
+  - <details><summary>Digest</summary> We propose and theoretically analyze an empirical-risk-based method for incorporating the labeling mechanism.
+Additionally, we investigate under which assumptions learning is possible when the labeling mechanism is not fully understood and propose a practical method to enable this.

 - Large-Margin Label-Calibrated Support Vector Machines for Positive and Unlabeled Learning.[[paper]]( https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8636540)
   - Chen Gong, Tongliang Liu, Jian Yang, Dacheng Tao.
 IEEE Transactions on Neural Networks and Learning Systems 2019.
   - Keywords: Large-margin Label-calibrated Support Vector Machines (LLSVM), Positive and Unlabeled Learning.
   - <details><summary>Digest</summary> In this paper, we argue that the clusters formed by positive examples and potential negative examples in the feature space should be critically utilized to establish the PU learning model, especially when the negative data are not explicitly available.
 To this end, we introduce a hat loss to discover the margin between data clusters, a label calibration regularizer to amend the biased decision boundary to the potentially correct one, and propose a novel discriminative PU classifier termed “Large-margin Label-calibrated Support Vector Machines” (LLSVM).
 Our LLSVM classifier can work properly in the absence of negative training examples and effectively achieve the max-margin effect between positive and negative classes.

+- Covariate Shift Adaptation on Learning from Positive and Unlabeled Data.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/4411/4289)
+  - Tomoya Sakai, Nobuyuki Shimizu.
+AAAI 2019.
+  - Keywords: covariate shift, eweighted PU learning.
+  - <details><summary>Digest</summary> We propose an importanceweighted PU learning method and reveal in which situations the importance-weighting is necessary.
+Moreover, we derive the convergence rate of the proposed method under mild conditions and experimentally demonstrate its effectiveness.

 - Estimating the Class Prior in Positive and Unlabeled Data Through Decision Tree Induction. [[paper]]( https://ojs.aaai.org/index.php/AAAI/article/view/11715/11574)